 The avian visual system differs from humans in important ways.
-The visual fields of birds are laterally projected which allows them to easily forage and detect predators but simultaneously reduces their ability to perceive what lies directly ahead (Martin, 2011).
+Birds' visual fields are laterally projected which allows them to easily forage and detect predators but simultaneously reduces their ability to perceive what lies directly ahead (Martin, 2011).
 A bird's frontal vision often has poor acuity and is used for the detection of movement and perception of speed rather than for the recognition of fixed buildings or obstructions (Martin, 2011).
 Ultimately, their lateral visual system makes it easy for them to collide with unexpected objects, such as buildings, located in the frontal flight path.